Geonkick-Synthesizer/geonkick/README.md

 #### Other technical notes

-There is the block diagram of the synthesizer.
+The block diagram of the synthesizer.

 ![Screenshot](data/doc/diagram.png)